 Frontage.
-The area of a lot between the front building line and the front lot line.
+The area of a lot between the front building line and the front lot line that establishes the primary relationship between the building and site and the public streetscape.

 Grade (adjacent ground elevation).
 The average elevation of the graded surface of the ground, paving or sidewalk adjoining the base of a structure, in all directions.